Information for Current Students

 If you want to change a selected Module, click in the box next to it to remove the tick and choose again.
 Note that if you have had to click in the group box above the Module, you will have to un-tick this too.

 Some Modules have pre/co-requisites which need to have been taken in previous sessions or the current session.
 Some Modules will therefore not be able to be selection prior to (pre-requisites taken) or after selecting (co-requisites) certain courses.

 Save Choices - there is a Save button to do this at the top and bottom of the page.
 This will save the choices you have made so far.
 You will still be able to log back in while the system is open and complete your choices at a later date.

 Abandon Choices - there is a button to do this at the top and bottom of the page.
 This abandons only the optional Modules, not the core/compulsory modules (which cannot be changed).

 If you will be studying abroad next year, you don’t have to choose your Modules online.

 Whilst we can’t guarantee that all Modules offered during this sign-up period will be available in the next session, every effort will be made to accommodate student choices and the number of selections made to a particular course may be used to determine this availability.
 The information will also be used to inform the teaching timetable.
 It may not be possible to guarantee that all student choices will be achievable.

 Please see the current timetable to obtain an idea of how lecture and tutorials may be structured.

-Please do come and speak to the academic teams within your department, if you require more information to support your selection of modules.
+Please speak to the academic teams within your Department, if you require more information to support your selection of modules.
 Please contact your Academic Adviser in the first instance.
-If you have any problems with choosing modules (for example, you can't find the module you want to take or you are not sure how to use the system), please contact your department office via email or visit your department office during its opening hours.
+If you have any problems with choosing modules (for example, you can't find the module you want to take or you are not sure how to use the system), please contact your Department Office via email.